gammalib/gammalib/doc/source/user_manual/getting.rst

 the latest source code from http://heasarc.gsfc.nasa.gov/fitsio.
 Detailed installation instructions can also be found on this site.
-We recommend that you install cfitsio as a shared library in the same directory in which you will install , so that cfitsio is automatically found by the GammaLib configure script.
+We recommend that you install cfitsio as a shared library in the same directory in which you will install GammaLib, so that cfitsio is automatically found by the GammaLib configure script.
 By default, GammaLib gets installed into the directory ``/usr/local/gamma``.

-You can install version 3.290 of cfitsio (the latest version that was available during writing this manual) by executing the following command sequence ($ denotes the UNIX shell prompt)::
+You can install version 3.290 of cfitsio (the version that was available when writing this manual) by executing the following command sequence ($ denotes the UNIX shell prompt)::

     $ wget ftp://heasarc.gsfc.nasa.gov/software/fitsio/c/cfitsio3290.tar.gz